The U.S. and Turkey Are Deeply Divided Over Syria Policy

 So the US is backing the Kurds as its number one priority, in order to get at ISIL, and that is the opposite of Turkey’s policy.

-The Syria priorities have roiled relations between the two countries, for which ERdogan blames the Obama administration.
+The Syria priorities have roiled relations between the two countries, for which Erdogan blames the Obama administration.

 Erdogan said as he was going to Washington,

 Erdogan is wrong.
-Secretary of Defense Jim Mattis has obviously looked at the Syria battle plan and decided that the alliance with the Kurds is the ony practical approach to defeating ISIL.
+Secretary of Defense Jim Mattis has obviously looked at the Syria battle plan and decided that the alliance with the Kurds is the only practical approach to defeating ISIL.
 Moreover, it is necessary for the US to synchronize Syria policy with Iraq, where Kurds are also US allies.

 I’m not sure Trump can get his magpie mind around the complexities of Syria.
 He just patted Erdogan on the back as a good ally against terrorism.
 Trump has hotel investments in Istanbul, and has admitted that he has a conflict of interest in dealing with Turkey, as a result.